kerko/epic/README.md

 ## Getting started

-Here is an example how to use the library:
+Here is an example how to use the library properly:

 ```java
 TextAdventure adventure = new TextAdventure(new XMLSource("my-game.xml"));